Check if Azure Databricks MLFlow is down, official outages, user-reported issues, and outages map.

 Azure Databricks MLFlow is working normally

 IsDown has tracked 17 incidents for Azure Databricks MLFlow since started monitoring Azure Databricks status in January 2023.
-We collect data from 4522+ services, and normalize the data to give you a clear picture of the impact of the outage.
+We collect data from 4600+ services, and normalize the data to give you a clear picture of the impact of the outage.
+It will show official Azure Databricks MLFlow outages and also issues that we're started by a spike in crowdsource reports.

 Jun 23, 2025